roshnik1/SwiftSense/README.md

 - **Model Tuning:** Further optimize the fine-tuning process by experimenting with different hyperparameters to improve explanation quality.
 - **Sentiment and Thematic Analysis:** Integrate a sentiment analysis component to generate not just explanations but also the emotional context for each lyric.

-## Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the project.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.